-The Board, under the recommendation of the Audit and Risk Committee has appointed KPMG to act as the Company's internal auditor.
+The Board, under the recommendation of the Audit and Risk Committee has appointed KPMG to act as the Company's internal auditor for further period.
 The internal auditor reports directly to the Audit and Risk Committee and a report is subsequently presented to the Board at the quarterly statutory Board meetings.